Meredith Professorships

 The nomination packet should not exceed 10 pages, excluding the curriculum vitae.

-Nominations are due Friday, November 3, 2023.
+Stage One nominations are due Friday, October 4, 2024.
 Please email the nomination as one PDF to Amanda Latreille, Faculty Affairs Specialist, at arlatrei@syr.edu (subject: Meredith Professorship nomination).

 Stage Two (finalists): From the Stage One nomination pool, a group of finalists will be selected for Stage Two.
-The finalists are notified in late fall and asked to submit additional material for consideration.
+The finalists are notified in mid-fall and asked to submit additional material for consideration.

 The additional material includes the following items combined (in order) into a single PDF: